K4MOGELO/linux_dotfiles/README.md

 My Linux dotfiles repository!
 This repository contains configuration files for various applications and tools that I use on my Linux system.

+## script.py

+The `script.py` file is a Python script designed to automate the process of copying configuration files from their respective locations on my system to this repository, and then pushing the updates to GitHub.
+This script ensures that my dotfiles repository remains up-to-date with the latest configurations from my system.

 ## Folders

 - **i3wm:** Contains my configuration files for the i3 window manager.